|

 - Preposition + noun/-ing:

-I'm intersted in cookery.
+I'm interested in cookery.

-I'm intersted in learning to cook.
+I'm interested in learning to cook.

 - Infinitive verbs: